mit212/lab2_2025/README.md

       <em> Figure 5 </em>
     </p>

-5. Use two clamps to hold the base down to the table. **IMPORTANT:** make space so that each arm link can move +/- 30° from its fully extended position without hitting anything.
+5. Use two clamps to hold the base down to the table. **IMPORTANT:** Make space so that each arm link can move +/- 30° from its fully extended position without hitting anything.

 ## 2 Wiring and Validation